liatrio/devops-bootcamp/docs/README.md

 - Images should be placed under the root `img` folder and referred to using HTML `<img>` tags
 - H3 header (`###`) should be the default header within a page
 - H2 header (`##`) will appear in the navigation as the page's table of contents
+- To add a new section, add a new file to `docs` such as `x.x-new-section.md`, and then reference it in `docs/_sidebar.md`.

 [Contributors](contributors.md)